Some people are told there is no Santa Claus. Their dick cousin tells them as vengeance for a lost game of Monopoly Junior. Or they saw Gremlins.

 Others figure it out on their own.
 I was one of these.
 It took me eight years of cognitive development to get there.
-The physical impossibility and the logistical improbability pressed at my young mind, but the biggest question I had was one of motivation.
+The physical impossibility and the logistical improbability pressed at my young mind, but my biggest question was one of motivation.

 At eight years old, I had recently begun to understand money.
 I’d come to understand that one Breyer Horse was equal to approximately one thousand years of untouched allowance.
 I’d also begun my education in the concept of Stranger Danger.
 I had a newly honed ability to scrutinize adults for their intentions.